SarehPrice/Learn-Front-End-UI-Design-2020/README.md

 Google Developers - tutorials and other resources - https://developers.google.com/

+Choose one JS framework to start out with (React, Angular, Vue).
+It doesn't really matter which you choose but some companies prefer them over others.
+React is the most popular, followed by Angular, and then Vue.
+Not a lot of people know Vue but it is really sought out actually.
+So Maybe React or Angular and Vue together might be a strong choice.

 History of Front End Frameworks- https://youtu.be/Kzeog8yTFaE

 React - https://www.youtube.com/playlist?list=PLWKjhJtqVAbkArDMazoARtNz1aMwNWmvC ; https://www.youtube.com/playlist?list=PLC3y8-rFHvwgg3vaYJgHGnModB54rxOk3